chaz303/3D-Text-Synthesizer/README.md

 ### How to Use

-The idea behind this app is to make animating text as easy and fun as possible.
-Below the text prompt enter your text.
-Adjust the upper "Horizontal" slider as needed to center the text (if desired).
-The upper "Horizontal" slider is the starting horizontal value and the lower "Horizontal" slider is the ending horizontal value.
-When played 3D Text Synthesizer will make animate between those two values.
-The same can be done with all of the settings available.
+* Below the text prompt enter your text.
+By default it reads "Move the Sliders."
+* Adjust the upper "Horizontal" slider as needed to center the text (then make the lower "Horizontal" value the same as the upper one.).
+   * The upper "Horizontal" slider is the starting horizontal value and the lower "Horizontal" slider is the ending horizontal value.
+If the values of both are the same, then there will be no change.

-The "In/Out" toggle toggles between the start and end positions for all of the settings.
+* When played 3D Text Synthesizer will make animate the changes between any and all of the upper and lower slider value pairs.

 ### Screenshots